gsdriver/ssml-check/README.md

 ## verifyAndFix
-The second function is `verifyAndFix` which, similar to check returns a Promise with an array of caught SSML errors.
-In addition, this function will attempt to provide corrected SSML if possible as noted below.
+The second function is `verifyAndFix` which returns a Promise of an object containing an array of caught SSML errors (similar to check) and, if possible, corrected SSML as noted below.

 ```
 verifyAndFix(ssml, options)